-Design goals for the wood framed home will be guided by leading green building rating systems, (Living Building Challenge and Passive House systems) and additional unique health and economic criteria.
+Design goals for the wood framed home will be guided by leading green building rating systems, including Living Building Challenge, a European approach to Passive House, and additional unique health and economic criteria.

 Documentation and communications will publicize the challenges, solutions and opportunities discovered.
 See the Research and Demonstration Home page for a list of goals.

 The home will be built on a residential lot.
 The planned “Land Partnership Model (currently on hold), will be demonstrated on a separate (5 acre) property on Gabriola.

 Eco Healthy Homes Video* – 7 1/2 minutes.

 *Text content – best to view on a computer rather than a smart phone.

 Since 2013, over 40 collaborators, advisors and volunteers have helped Harmony Habitat shape our organization and the planning of this project.
 Expenses to date have been funded by Tatha Cornish, one of our three volunteer co-directors.
 The majority of the planning, legal, and communications services have been provided by volunteers and in-kind contributions.